ziyenano/PID-Controler/README.md

 ![figure_1](./pic/figure_1.png)

-When we add an error $c \neq 0$, the system can not achieve the goal due to a static error.
+When we add an error $c \neq 0$, the system can never achieve the goal due to a static error.

 ```
 pid.P_control(kp = 0.5, c = 0.2)